 A: (MDS) Applicants whose native language is not English must demonstrate English proficiency.
 No other standardized test scores are required.
 However, if you do submit GRE scores, they will be considered.
 For more information on testing see: https://rackham.umich.edu/admissions/applying/tests/ We require official transcripts from undergraduate and any other graduate degree programs and two letters of recommendation.
 Please follow the application instructions carefully.

-A: (Applied Statistics) The GRE is required.
+A: (Applied Statistics) The GRE is usually required, though is optional in Fall 2021.
 Applicants whose native language is not English must demonstrate English proficiency.We require official transcripts from undergraduate and any other graduate degree programs and two letters of recommendation.
 We also require TOEFL scores for most international students.
 Please follow the application instructions carefully.

 Q: Can my materials be returned to me?

 A: Sorry, no. We are unable to return or forward any submitted documents.